 |Contract End Date||June 30, 2022|

 General Contracting Information

 A. Program Administration: This program is offered by the Massachusetts Workforce Skills Cabinet and funded by the Commonwealth of Massachusetts through its capital budget.
 The grant application process will be administered by the Executive Office of Education (EOE), in coordination with the Workforce Skills Cabinet.

 C. Eligible Purchases: The intent of the program is to allow qualified programs to purchase training equipment.
 Minor one-time installation costs may be included in the request, as well as requests for minor facility renovations necessary for the successful installation and usage of the equipment.
 The main purpose of the funding is to purchase equipment, not to renovate classroom space.
 Recipients may begin to incur costs upon contract execution.
-All costs must be incurred between the contract execution date and June 30, 2020, inclusive.
-Expenses incurred after June 30, 2020 will not be eligible for reimbursement by this program.
-Requests for reimbursement may be submitted to EOE periodically, but no later than June 30, 2020.
+For FY22 Awards all costs must be incurred between the contract execution date and June 30, 2022, inclusive.
+Expenses incurred after June 30, 2022 will not be eligible for reimbursement by this program.
+Requests for reimbursement may be submitted to EOE periodically, but no later than July 15th, 2022.

-- Upon submission of complete invoices with proper documentation, payments will be disbursed via electronic fund transfer (“EFT”).
+- Payments will be disbursed via electronic fund transfer (“EFT”).

 - Grantees will forfeit any remaining award unused after the contract expires.
 EOE shall give due consideration to any extenuating circumstances presented in writing by the applicant and may waive this restriction at its discretion.

 - As a condition of funding EOE will require that the awardee provide information on enrollment, partnering and number of credentials awarded related to programs supported by the grant for the next three fiscal years.

 - All FY22 awards are contingent on the completion and final settlement of any outstanding FY21 Skills Capital Grant Funding.